i4Ds/Karabo-Pipeline/k8s/SRCNet_SKA-MID_AAstar/README.md

 A larger simulation can easily take several hours or days (also depending if GPU is available).
 Therefore it is advised to start with a smaller simulation to estimate durations for a longer run on your device.
 Check pod-logs for current status.

+**Note:** In case your node is not setup to have reserved resources for kubelet, the according node might get in a unhealthy state if the jobs or namespace resources are not limited, because a node then can't talk with the master nodes anymore.

 ## Setup

 ### OIDC Secret